Point of Load DC/DC Converters Solve Power System Design Challenges

 Fig. 1: RECOM’s new point of Load DC/DC converter families (Source: RECOM)

-At the most basic level, the job of a power supply is to convert an incoming AC voltage to one or more lower voltage and higher current DC voltages in the most efficient way.
 A typical design begins with a bulk AC/DC conversion block including power factor correction (PFC) to maximize the power available from the AC mains and to meet the various regulatory power factor requirements.

 There are numerous ways to design the DC/DC section, but in the quest for improved power supply efficiency, size, speed, and cost, the power supply architecture has evolved from the bulky and inefficient centralized power architecture (CPA) to the compact and high-efficiency distributed power architecture (DPA) and intermediate bus architecture (IBA).